japila-books/apache-spark-internals/docs/shuffle/SortShuffleManager.md

 stop(): Unit
 ----

-stop simply requests the <<shuffleBlockResolver, IndexShuffleBlockResolver>> to xref:shuffle:IndexShuffleBlockResolver.adoc#stop[stop] (which actually does nothing).
+stop simply requests the <<shuffleBlockResolver, IndexShuffleBlockResolver>> to shuffle:IndexShuffleBlockResolver.md#stop[stop] (which actually does nothing).

-stop is part of the xref:shuffle:ShuffleManager.adoc#stop[ShuffleManager] abstraction.
+stop is part of the shuffle:ShuffleManager.md#stop[ShuffleManager] abstraction.

 == [[canUseSerializedShuffle]] Requirements of SerializedShuffleHandle (as ShuffleHandle)